 Please note: You may only receive a stipend one time.

 There are simply some skills that can not be learned in a classroom. ...
-When it came time to assess a contractor's needs or work confidently with a retail customer those all come from experiences in my internship.
+When it came time to assess a contractor's needs or work confidently with a retail customer, those all came from experiences in my internship.

 - Katherine Valaitis '13, intern at Sherwin-Williams